ENCCS/julia-for-hpc/content/development.rst

 .. questions::

+   - What IDE is best to use for Julia?
    - How do modules work in Julia?
    - How do I create a new project?
    - How can I create reprodubible environments?